 Districts are responsible for accrediting their schools in a manner that emphasizes attainment on the statewide Performance Indicators (i.e., achievement, growth, and postsecondary and workforce readiness) and, at the local school board's discretion, any additional accreditation indicators and measures adopted by the district.
-The Department reviews the performance of each public school annually, and the state board assigns to each school the type of plan it will be responsible for implementing.
+The Department reviews the performance of each public school annually, and the state board assigns the type of plan each school will be responsible for implementing.